chuckstack/chuckstack.github.io/src-ls/success-ai.md

 Another question is: how would an AI have the opportunity to respond?
 A picture of solution is [presented here](./blog-llm-ai-operations-automation.md).
 Our goal is to provide a real-time assistant that is context aware.
 Here is what this looks like:

-Any time we engage an AI LLM, we want to make the following present and actionable:
+Any time we engage an AI LLM, we want to make the following is present and actionable:

 - Working memory (CLI and shell session engagement) - said another what, this is the current conversation thread
 - Context - what window do we have open, what record are we viewing, ...
-- Episodic/augmented Memory - attribute tagged/associated with this context (observations, actions, preferences, ...)
+- Episodic/augmented Memory - attribute tags/associations with this context (observations, actions, preferences, ...)
 - Semantic memory - work instruction retrieval
 - Procedural memory - tools, scripts and workflow given the context